gabomartini/Azure-VM-Management/README.md

   <img src="https://github.com/user-attachments/assets/941c497c-f999-4552-af0c-bb8f10e441bb">
 </p>

-4. Click "Next: Disks >", then configure: OS disk type, Delete with VM (this helps save costs, simplifies resource management, and ensures a clean environment by automatically removing unused disks).
+4. Click "Next: Disks >".
+5. On the "Disks" tab, configure:
+    -  OS disk type: Select "Standard SSD" (or another type as needed).
+    -  Delete with VM: Check this box to automatically remove disks when the VM is deleted (saves costs and simplifies cleanup).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e70ae714-eb0f-4d2e-8693-05911ef0913e">
 </p>

-5. Click "Next: Networking >", take the default values except for: Delete public IP and NIC when the VM is deleted (this helps save costs, enhances security, and keeps your Azure environment clean).
-Click "Review + Create".
-After validation completes, click "Create".
-Note: Notice as the virtual machine deploys the NIC, disk, and public IP address (if configured) are independently created and managed resources.
-Wait for the deployment to complete, then select "Go to resource".
+6. Click "Next: Networking >".
+7. On the "Networking" tab, accept the default values except:
+    -  Delete public IP and NIC when VM is deleted: Check this box to remove associated resources when the VM is deleted (enhances security and reduces costs).
+8. Click "Review + Create".
+After validation passes, click "Create".
+9. Wait for the deployment to complete.
+(Note: The NIC, disk, and public IP address, if configured, are created as independent resources.)
+10. Once deployment finishes, click "Go to resource" to view the VM.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8112c040-3fd3-4d1f-9aa4-2ec7e2ca09e1">